RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 - **Long Needle (Stack)**: marks one random player with a stack marker that deals moderate AOE damage split between all players hit.

+There is going to be a lot of damage, so mitigate as much as possible.
+There is a lot going on and it will take some practice to get it right, but the overall flow is pretty straightforward:

+1. AOEs will appear under the party while a Flarethrower hits the tank, so the tank will need to be healed.
+The party should rotate to the south side of the boss.
+2. The two Long Needle (Prey) markers will go out.
+Those two people should move away from the party and each other towards the south and east.
+More AOEs will appear under the party, so the party rotates to the west side of the boss.
+3. The tank should try their best to dodge AOEs and also finish on the west side.
+At this point the Long Needle (Stack) and Long Needle (Prey) AOEs will go off.

+Immediately after the AOEs go off, Brute Justice will start channeling a Mega Beam so move away from its front.
+It will target the stacked party _most_ of the time, but you do still need to make sure you know where he's looking to avoid it.

+While dodging the Mega Beam, the tank should move to one of the far corners of the room and everyone else should stay close.
+Brute Justice will use **Super Jump** on the furthest player, which causes it to jump to that player.
+Any other players hit will be knocked back and stunned.
+If the tank uses
+{{< spell j_kick >}} when the Super Jump cast finishes, then the AOE will be snapshotted into the corner but Brute Justice will stay in the center.

+After Super Jump, Brute Justice will channel **Apocalyptic Ray**, which is a huge multi-hit frontal cone that applies a vuln stack with each hit.
+Just move behind Brute Justice to be safe.

+Brute Justice will repeat all of these mechanics one more time and then go into Intermission 1 if you haven't killed it yet.

 {{< notice style="warning" >}}

 Since the level 80 patch came out it is actually possible to do _too_ much